History of Macau: Portuguese settlement

-Good relations between the Portuguese and Chinese Ming dynasty resumed in the 1540s, when Portuguese aided China in eliminating coastal pirates.
-The two later began annual trade missions to the offshore Shangchuan Island in 1549.
-A few years later, Lampacau Island, closer to the Pearl River Delta, became the main base of the Portuguese trade in the region.

-Diplomatic relations were further improved and salvaged by the Leonel de Sousa agreement with Cantonese authorities in 1554.
-In 1557, the Ming court finally gave consent for a permanent and official Portuguese trade base at Macau.
-In 1558, Leonel de Sousa became the second Portuguese governor of Macau.

-They later built some rudimentary stone-houses around the area now called Nam Van.
-But not until 1557 did the Portuguese establish a permanent settlement in Macau, at an annual rent of 500 taels (~20 kg) of silver.
+The Portuguese later built some rudimentary stone-houses around the area now called Nam Van.
+It was not until 1557 did the Portuguese establish a permanent settlement in Macau, at an annual rent of 500 taels (~20 kg) of silver.
 Later that year, the Portuguese established a walled village there.
 Ground rent payments began in 1573.
 China retained sovereignty and Chinese residents were subject to Chinese law, but the territory was under Portuguese administration.
 In 1582 a land lease was signed, and annual rent was paid to Xiangshan County.
 The Portuguese continued to pay an annual tribute up to 1863 in order to stay in Macau.

 The Portuguese often married Tanka women since Han Chinese women would not have relations with them.
 Some of the Tanka's descendants became Macanese people.
 Some Tanka children were enslaved by Portuguese raiders.
 The Chinese poet Wu Li wrote a poem, which included a line about the Portuguese in Macau being supplied with fish by the Tanka.